 Counselling, advice and support should be offered to the applicants as necessary.

-If the Agency Decision Maker (Adoption) decides not to approve the application, the applicant will be advised that if he or she wishes to challenge the decision, representations should be submitted either in person or in writing to the next available Adoption Panel, or a referral can be made to the Independent Review Mechanism.
+Agency Decision Maker (Adoption) decides not to approve the application, the applicant will be advised that if he or she wishes to challenge the decision, representations should be submitted either in person or in writing to the next available Adoption Panel, or a referral can be made to the Independent Review Mechanism.

 The Representations/Review Procedure is set out in Assessment and Approvals of Prospective Adopters Procedure, Representations / Independent Review Procedure.

-Following approval, the Panel Administrator will forward to the Department for Education the reports presented to the Adoption Panel, the Adoption Panel minute and the written notice of the Agency Decision Maker (Adoption) decision.
+approval, the Panel Administrator will forward to the Department for Education the reports presented to the Adoption Panel, the Adoption Panel minute and the written notice of the Agency Decision Maker (Adoption) decision.
 The documents must be sent by recorded delivery.

 The Intercountry Adoption: Checklist for Adoption details the paperwork adoption agencies must include in intercountry adoption applications they submit to DfE.